Prerequisites

 If you donât already have a NestJS app ready, letâs quickly spin one up.Install NestJS CLI

 my-app.
-Youâll be asked to choose a package manager, go with whatever youâre comfortable with (npm or yarn works just fine).Navigate to the NestJS Project
+Youâll be asked to choose a package manager, go with whatever youâre comfortable with (npm or yarn works just fine).Run the App

 Push Your Code to GitHub